profgavinbrown/profgavinbrown.github.io/_pages/howtogetyourphd.md

 I wrote a book.
 Published with Oxford University Press,
 <a href="https://www.amazon.co.uk/dp/0198866925/">How to get Your PhD: A Handbook for the Journey</a>
-is designed to be your guide on the rollercoaster of the PhD journey.
+is designed to be your guide on the rollercoaster PhD journey.
 Part 1, authored by me, leads you step-by-step through the challenges of a PhD, both emotional and intellectual.
 Part 2 features contributions from 12 diverse and distinguished minds, from industry and academia.